TechnoBlogger14o3/Android-Interview-Questions/README.md

 77. Which is better to use synchronized method or synchronized block.
 78. Explain Job Scheduler in detail.
 79. When will you use constraint layout.
+80. In how manys ou can achieve Thread safeness or how to avoid Thread Interference.